Training Outcomes Within Your Budget!

 Table of Contents

-3) Architecture of SCADA system
+3) Key Components of a SCADA System

-4) Working of SCADA
+4) SCADA Architecture

 9) Conclusion

-What is SCADA (Supervisory Control and Data Acquisition)?
+What is Supervisory Control and Data Acquisition (SCADA)?

 SCADA, short for Supervisory Control and Data Acquisition, is a crucial technology widely employed in various industries for monitoring and controlling processes, both locally and remotely.
 It provides real-time data visualisation, analysis, and control capabilities, allowing operators to manage complex systems efficiently.